Rune Factory 4: Story

-The game begins by offering the player two lines of dialogue, and the choice between the two determines their character's gender.
-It is revealed that the character is traveling by airship to the town of Selphia to meet and deliver a gift to its 'god'.
-The airship, however, is invaded by rogue soldiers and a fight ensues.
-During the fight the character is hit in the head and it is later revealed that they developed amnesia, as has been the case with all previous Rune Factory mobile installments.
-The player is thrown out of the airship and lands in the town of Selphia, where they are mistaken for a member of royalty who was supposed to be showing up soon to help run the town.
-Although this is quickly revealed not to be the case, the actual prince, named Arthur, who was due to arrive, is happy to let the player take over his job.
-From there on out you are to attract tourists, gain trust from the villagers in Selphia, and work around the town to unlock features needed to carry on with the slice of life aspects of the game.
-At the same time, you will find a mysterious force at work in the nearby dungeons that is in need of investigation, with some monsters turning into humans upon their defeat.
-You may also date a bachelor or bachelorette, get married, and have one child.
-There are six bachelors and six bachelorettes, each have their own charming points and back stories which you will learn through series of events before marriage.
-You can equip other villagers, even your child, with battle gear and have maximum two person to fight alongside you.
-Characters from Rune Factory 2 and 3, Barrett and Raven, appear as cameos and can be recruited into a players party for dungeon exploration.
+The game begins by offering the player two lines of dialogue, with two options determining their gender.
+Their default names are Lest (if male) and Frey (if female).
+They are traveling by airship to the town of Selphia to meet and deliver a gift to its "God", but the airship is invaded by rogue soldiers and a fight ensues.
+During the fight, the player is hit in the head and it is later revealed that they developed amnesia, as has been the case with all previous Rune Factory video games.
+The player lands in the fictional town of Selphia, where they meet Ventuswill (Venti for short), one of the four Native Dragons, and is mistaken for a member of royalty who was supposed to be showing up soon to help run the town.
+Although this is quickly revealed not to be the case, the actual prince, named Arthur, is happy to let the player take over his job.
+Characters from Rune Factory 2 and 3, Barrett and Raven respectively, appear as cameos and can be recruited into a players party for dungeon exploration.
+The game has up to three story arcs.

+In the first arc, the player helps Venti rescue four guardians, who have been tasked with collecting runes to maintain Venti's life force, but have become corrupted.
+For every guardian that is saved from their corruption, Venti slowly begins to die.
+After three have been rescued, the player searches for the Rune Spheres that they lost earlier so they can save the last guardian without killing Venti.

+In the second arc, the player faces against the same soldiers from before, who reveal that they work for the Sechs Empire.
+After they steal the Rune Spheres, the player chases them down, fighting their forces and the dragons that they summon in the process.
+They soon confront Ethelbird, the Sechs Empire's leader, who merges with Venti and becomes more powerful.
+After defeating Ethelbird, he and Venti separate from each other and they are both pulled into the Forest of Beginnings.
+Ethelbird's defeat causes the Sechs Empire to collapse.

+In the final arc, the player makes it their goal to find Venti and bring her back to Selphia.

 Characters

 Rune Factory 4 features many characters residing in Selphia.
 If playing as the male protagonist, the player can choose to marry one of the following female characters:

 If playing as the female protagonist, the player can choose to marry one of the following male characters:

+Other characters that appear in the game consist of: